 But what about staging your home?
 Staging gets thrown around quite a bit, but is it really necessary?
 Here’s the solid data that proves it is.
 These 3 facts are part of the reason why staging actually helps sell your home for more money.
 That’s what you want, right?

-That's right, according to the National Association of Realtors 2015 Profile of Home Staging, staging your home can increase the dollar value buyers are willing to offer by 11-15%.
+That’s right, according to Home Staging Resource, staging your home increases the dollar value buyers are willing to offer by about 3%.
 Think about it—whether your property is best described as modest or opulent, this is a large amount of money you don’t want to leave on the table!
-To put the notion in better perspective, a recent staging investment at First Team, which cost $500, resulted in a $720,000 sale price for a home initially valued at $650,000.

 Deter low-ball offers